-While we were at Hotel Congress, we indulged in adult beverage aplenty, some delicious food, and streamlined but comfortable accommodations.
+While we were at Hotel Congress, we indulged in adult beverage aplenty, some delicious food, and streamlined yet comfortable accommodations.
 I loved that in keeping with the historic quality of the hotel, the guestrooms are not equipped with televisions.
 This kept us out of the room and out and about.
-The measure undoubtedly reduces electricity thus contributes to the Hotel Congress Sustainability Champion nomination for the 2018 Historic Hotels Annual Awards in Excellence.
+The measure undoubtedly reduces electricity thus contributing to the Hotel Congress Sustainability Champion nomination for the 2018 Historic Hotels Annual Awards in Excellence.

 Was it the third consecutive stop on our margarita tour of the southwest 2018?
 Confirmed.
-The beverages at the Hotel Congress Lobby Bar were just delicious and to say that I overindulged in margaritas at the would be an understatement.
+The beverages at the Hotel Congress Lobby Bar were just delicious and to say that I overindulged in margaritas would be an understatement.
 The absence of a television made it easier to catch up of rest and easing my subsequent margarita fever.
 Some people call it a hangover.
-Three beverages were my threshold.
+Three beverages is my threshold.

 Sincerest thanks to Hotel Congress for sponsoring our stay.